-First planted in 1945 by a local Italian vigneron, and then purchased and expanded by Brown Brothers in 1950, Virago Vineyard has a long viticultural history, in Australian terms.
-Unfortunately, only the terracing remained from the original vineyards, our two thousand Nebbiolo vines were planted in 2007.
-Virago Vineyard is planted on a moderately inclined, north-west facing slope at an altitude of 270 metres and consists of a combination of five different Lambia clones on one hectare.
-The nebbiolo vines were planted by hand, and all pruning, trimming, fruit-thinning, soil tilling and picking is also done by hand each year to ensure a low yield of the highest quality fruit.
+First planted in 1945 by a local Italian vigneron, and then purchased and expanded by Brown Brothers in 1950, the site on which Virago Vineyard was established has a long viticultural history (in Australian terms!)
+Unfortunately, only the terracing remained from the original vineyards, so we re-planted two thousand Nebbiolo vines in 2007, a combination of five Lampia clones (MAT 5,7,8,9,10).
+The one-hectare vineyard is situated on a moderately inclined, north-west facing slope at an altitude of 270 metres.
+The nebbiolo vines were planted by hand, and all pruning, trimming, fruit-thinning, soil tilling and picking was also done by hand each year to ensure a low yield of the highest quality fruit

-Karen Coats was a tax accountant in her previous life, but her passion for Nebbiolo and the Beechworth wine region have made Virago Vineyard her new office of choice.
-Karen has finally added a Bachelor of Wine Science to her degree collection.
-Prue Keith is an orthopaedic surgeon by day, night, and weekend, and devotes her free time (that is not occupied by mountain biking, skiing, and trekking to the peaks of mountains) to Virago Vineyard.
+Karen was a tax accountant in her previous life, but her passion for Nebbiolo and the Beechworth wine region lured her to the romantic ideal of a vineyard.
+She added a Bachelor of Wine Science from Charles Sturt University to her degree collection, after 7 long years; but how it melds with a BS in Accounting and Master of Taxation is still not clear.
+Karen’s partner, Prue, is an orthopaedic surgeon by day, night, and weekend, and devoted her free time (not occupied by mountain biking, skiing, and trekking to the peaks of mountains) to Virago Vineyard.